vectorNull/vectorNull/README.md

 ---

-My name is Jose (many people call me Joseph) (aka. vectorNull) and I'm a Full-Stack Develoer and Security Researcher.
-I'm a graduate of General Assembly's Software Engineering Immersive program but have been around the tech world for many years.
-I have my CompTIA Security+, eLearnSecurity's eJPT and am working on eLearnSecurity's WAPT certification.
+My name is Jose (many people call me Joseph) (aka. vectorNull) and I'm a Full-Stack Developer and Security Researcher.

+I'm a huge Backend development fanboy and have a passion for designing and engineering .Net/NodeJS APIs and Microservices!

 Here's a short list of my skills:

 * .Net 6 / C# 10
 * JavaScript